nyc-crh/site/content/gallery/race-intelligence.md

 - What criticisms do you have of the other items on the [test](/gallery/army-test)?
 ---

-SScholar W.E.B.
+Scholar W.E.B.
 DuBois was also an editor of *The Crisis*, a magazine of the National Association for the Advancement of Colored People (or NAACP).
 DuBois wrote a short editorial in the magazine, responding to claims that intelligence test scores showed Black people to be less intelligent than white people.

 DuBois deployed several arguments against this claim that, while false as he said, has remained enduring.